New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Introduction

 Among various modifications of gravity, one of the very interesting examples is given by the four-dimensional Einstein-Gauss-Bonnet $(EGB)$ gravity \cite{newGB}.
 This theory possesses the following advantage -- it allows to involve only equations of motion of second order, thus avoiding the presence of ghosts, and introducing, at the same time, a richer structure in the action.
 Actually, this theory involves the additive Gauss-Bonnet (GB) term with a special rescaling of its coupling constant, $\alpha\rightarrow{\alpha}/{({\cal D}-4)}$, and, simultaneously, taking the limit $\mathcal{D}\rightarrow 4$, with ${\cal D}$ being the space-time dimension; this procedure converts the topological term to a physical one and effectively introduce some kind of dimensional reduction similar to what happens in quantum field theory (cf. \cite{Siegel}).
 In fact, the origin of the resultant non-trivial GB term in the field equations lies, in part, motivated by quantum corrections to the energy-momentum tensor \cite{Duff:1993wm, Fernandes:2022zrq}.
-However, it should be mentioned some formal inconsistencies in taking the limit $\mathcal{D}\rightarrow 4$ at the level of field equations, since the regularization process is in contradiction to the Lovelock theorem (see \cite{Gurses1, Gurses2, Delhom1, Delhom2, Maha} for more details).
+The procedure considered by Glavan and Lin \cite{newGB} was proposed by Tomozawa in \cite{Tomozawa}, in which he considered one-loop radiative corrections to GR.
+In \cite{Cognola}, the authors reformulated the Tomozawa proposal just uplifting the classical action to $D$ dimensions and carrying out the entropic dimensional reduction to $D=4$.
+Getting back to four-dimensional $EGB$ theory, it should be mentioned some formal inconsistencies in taking the limit $\mathcal{D}\rightarrow 4$ at the level of field equations, since the regularization process is in contradiction to the Lovelock theorem (see \cite{Gurses1, Gurses2, Delhom1, Delhom2, Maha} for more details).
 Nevertheless, this formal issue was circumvented by carrying out the dimensional reduction procedure at the level of action (see \cite{Aoki1, Aoki2, Hennigar}), then rendering it a non-pathological theory.
 Actually, following this approach, it can be seen in a more transparent way that $EGB$, upon Kaluza-Klein dimensional reduction down to four dimensions, reduces to a scalar-tensor theory of gravity \cite{Lu, Fernandes2, Hint, Easson:2020mpq, Kobayashi}; thereby possessing a scalar field degree of freedom in addition to the gravitational ones.
-A variety of exact solutions has been obtained within the framework of four-dimensional $EGB$ \cite{newGB, Zhang, Fernandes3, Wei, Kumar, Kumar2, Qiao, Yang:2020jno, Lin:2020kqe, Bravo, Konoplya, Konoplya2, Godani, Papnoi, Jaryal}.
+A variety of exact solutions has been obtained within the framework of four-dimensional $EGB$ \cite{newGB, Zhang, Fernandes3, Wei, Kumar, Kumar2, Qiao, Yang:2020jno, Lin:2020kqe, Bravo, Konoplya, Konoplya2, Godani, Papnoi, Jaryal, Malafarina:2020pvl, Doneva:2020ped, Charmousis:2021npl,Gammon:2023uss}.